Identity Resolution and Entity Mastering for the Enterprise Context Layer

 How mastered entities improve downstream systems

 Policy and compliance systems can evaluate rules against the authoritative golden record rather than guessing which of several partial records to trust.
-AI agents that ground their responses in entity data produce consistent answers because they reference a single, stable identity rather than whichever record the vector search happened to return.
+AI agents that ground their responses in entity data produce consistent answers because they reference a single, stable identity rather than whichever record a search system happened to return.

 The operational value of mastered entities compounds as more systems consume them.
 Each additional consumer that relies on the context layer instead of building its own resolution logic reduces drift and duplication across the enterprise.